 Manston asylum seekers ‘abandoned’ at London station ‘with nowhere to stay’

-Men ‘left in flip flops’ on November night as Home Office moves to ease overcrowding at troubled facility
+Men ‘left in flip flops’ on November night, as councils say migrants also dumped at Kent train stations

 A group of asylum seekers were reportedly left “abandoned” in central London without accommodation or warm clothing after being taken from the Manston processing centre.